 Sabot is French for a wooden shoe.
 The name refers to the plastic "shoe" wrapped around the bullet.
 These are normally modern hunting rounds, which require a fast twist.
 The shoe provides sealing and transfers spin from the rifling.
 Many in-lines and some modern sidelocks have a twist of less than 1:20.

 Shot is small round balls or pellets, usually made of lead.
 Most muzzleloading shotgun use today is for clay target or small birds.
 Shot size is designated by a number with #9 bird (0.08 inch dia.) being the smallest and double ought (00) buck (0.33 inch dia.) being the largest of commonly used and available shot.
 To use non-lead shot be sure to get a modern made gun.
 The steel in period gun barrels will not stand up to hard shot.

 Wads are thick fiber or felt pads providing a cushion and platform above the powder and below the shot.
 They are just over the bore diameter and must be lubricated.
 Vegetable oil is good.

 Cards are disks of card stock.
 Over-powder cards between powder and wad are often waterproof to keep the wad lube from wetting the powder.
 Over-shot cards keep the shot from rolling out.

 Plastic shot cup wads like a modern shell are also available.

-A small amount of 4F for priming flintlocks should be in a priming flask.
+For priming flintlocks some 4F should be in a priming flask.